lsj5031/Hoppy-Whisper/README.md

 ## Error Handling & Recovery

-Parakeet is designed to handle errors gracefully:
+Hoppy Whisper is designed to handle errors gracefully:

 - **Microphone missing or disconnected**: Shows clear notification with instructions to connect a microphone
 - **Hotkey conflicts**: Displays specific error if the chosen hotkey is already registered by another application